-The model also provides a productive framework for evaluating leading alternative explanations for the oil-separatism pattern focused broadly on "greedy" rebels.
-Strikingly, most of these arguments assume that rebels routinely access or can influence the distribution of oil revenues, compared to the core grievance premise discussed with Assumption 1 that governments easily control oil revenues.
-Formalizing greed mechanisms proposed by the literature and alongside empirical considerations about oil production casts doubt on the major greed arguments, which either logically diminish separatist incentives or theoretically raise equilibrium separatist civil war prospects only under poorly empirically supported assumptions.
-Appendix Sections C.2 and C.3 evaluate arguments about a large prize (Collier and Hoeffler, 2005; Garfinkel and Skaperdas, 2006) and about volatile oil revenues (Karl, 1997).
+The model analysis provides further insight into the resource curse by evaluating and highlighting shortcomings of alternative "greed"-based explanations for the oil-separatism relationship.
+Strikingly, most of these arguments assume that rebels routinely access or can influence the distribution of oil revenues-contrasting with the core grievance premise (Assumption 1) that governments easily control oil revenues.
+Combining the logic of greed mechanisms with empirical considerations about oil production shows that, contrary to existing arguments, greed mechanisms logically diminish separatist incentives, or raise equilibrium separatist civil war prospects only under unlikely empirical conditions.